Antalya Province: The Ottoman Empire onwards

 The area passed through many hands before its final occupation by the Ottoman Empire under Murad II during the Ottoman expansion into Europe in 1432.
-Antalya also was occupied by Kingdom of Cyprus between 1361 and 1373.
+Antalya was also occupied by Kingdom of Cyprus between 1361 and 1373.
 Ottoman rule of the coast persisted until the empire's collapse at the end of the First World War.
 The Kingdom of Italy was guaranteed the province in the Agreement of Saint-Jean-de-Maurienne, although the other members of the Allied Powers disputed the legality of this treaty.
 Antalya was briefly occupied by the Royal Italian Army before becoming part of the Republic of Turkey during the Turkish War of Independence led by Atatürk in 1921.

 There are many archaeological sites in the province including three National Parks and three Specially Protected Areas.

 Geography

 Antalya province is situated in south-west Anatolia, between the longitudes 29°20'-32°35'East and latitudes 36°07'-37°29'North.
 The province covers an area of 20,591 square miles.
 The southern border of the province is the Mediterranean Sea while the Taurus Mountains draw the land border.
 From west to east the province is bordered by Muğla, Burdur, Isparta, Konya, Karaman and Mersin provinces.
 The land of the province is 77.8% mountainous, 10.2% plain and 12% uneven.
 Many of the peaks of the Taurus mountains are above 500–3000 metres.
 The Teke Peninsula (corresponds to ancient Lycia) in the west includes wide plateaus and river basins.
 Climate, agriculture, demographics and habitation patterns differ greatly between the inland mountain areas and the coastal plain.

 The Antalya basin consists of three sub-basins: the Manavgat in the east, the Köprü Çay in the middle, and the Aksu in the west.

 The western part of the Antalya plain is crossed by two rivers: the Karaman Çay, west of the city, and the Düden Çay, east of the city.
 A wide undersea canyon extends to the south of the area where these rivers flow into the Antalya Gulf.
 Offshore from the Aksu's mouth, there is no canyon; there is instead a shallow marine shelf where the river deposits sediments in a broad area.

 West of the Aksu basin is a 30x40 km-wide area of tufa and travertine deposits that mark the SW boundary of the basin; the city of Antalya is built on top of this area.
 These deposits were formed from prehistoric cold springs in the early Pleistocene.
 They are deepest at the west end, where they are 250 m deep; they get shallower towards the east and are 30 m deep at the easternmost part.

 A narrow band of limestone deposits stretch from Gebiz in the north to the Küçük Asar Tepe hills in the south.
 This is known as the Gebiz limestone and was likely deposited from shallow coral reefs on the east side of the Aksu basin.
 There are abundant gastropod and bivalve fossils in these deposits.